Mangu/AzureIoTHandsOnLabs/Module5/readme.md

 2. Initiating the corresponding device specific action on the device.
 3. Providing status updates through the reported properties to IoT Hub.

-You use device twin to maintain a copy of the state of the device in in the cloud.
+You use device twin to maintain a copy of the state of the device in the cloud.
 Device twin provides 3 types of properties

 1. **Tags**.
 A JSON document read and written by the solution back end.
 Tags are not visible to device apps.
 2. **Desired properties**.
 Desired properties can only be set by the solution back end and can be read by the device app.
 The device app can also be notified in real time of changes on the desired properties.